Yearnsmith/listr/README.md

 - New List
   - User selects "New List" in Main menu
   - User is prompted to type list title they wish to add
-    - Lister won't accept a blank list (TTY-Prompt configuration)
+    - Listr won't accept a blank list (TTY-Prompt configuration)
-    - Lister checks if a list with that title already exists
+    - Listr checks if a list with that title already exists
       - prompts for a new title if check returns true
-    - Lister checks if the title contains invalid characters
+    - Listr checks if the title contains invalid characters
       - prompts for a new title if check returns true
   - User is taken to Editing menu